mystorm16/mystorm16/README.md

-### Hi there 👋
+### Hi there 😎

--  🎓 I’m currently a Ph.D student in  <a href="https://mac.xmu.edu.cn/" rel="nofollow">Media Analytics and Computing Lab (MAC)</a>, Department of Computer Science and Technology, School of Informatics, Xiamen University, China.
+- 🎓 I’m currently a Ph.D student in  <a href="https://mac.xmu.edu.cn/" rel="nofollow">Media Analytics and Computing Lab (MAC)</a>, Department of Computer Science and Technology, School of Informatics, Xiamen University, China.🌊
 - 🤖 I’m interested in Robotic and Computer Vision
 - 📫 If you have any questions, feel free to email me at 16mystorm@gmail.com
 <!--
 **mystorm16/mystorm16** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.